geoffreymcgill/Newtonsoft.Json/docs-src/Samples/LINQ_to_JSON/QueryJson.md

 ﻿# Querying JSON

-This sample loads JSON and then queries values from it using [JToken.Item(System.Object)](P:Newtonsoft.Json.Linq.JToken.Ite (System.Object)) indexer and then casts the returned tokens to .NET values.
+This sample loads JSON and then queries values from it using [JToken.Item(Object)](P:Newtonsoft.Json.Linq.JToken.Item(System.Object)) indexer and then casts the returned tokens to .NET values.

 ## Sample